 Former Labor Secretary Robert Reich provides two compelling reasons that organizations should share financial success with their employees: First, if you want to attract and keep talent, you have to pay for it.
 Second, if you want that talent to work with the enthusiasm that comes from ownership, you have to trade equity for it.
 By sharing the wealth with your people (through competitive pay, performance bonuses, stock options, and the like), you create extremely powerful organizational glue.

 Employees who have fun at work are happy employees, and happy employees are more productive employees.
 Not only that, but research shows that fun restores immunity, elevates endorphins, and reduces diseases and work absences.
+There's simply no reason to have unhappy employees in your organization.
 Can't think of anything fun to do?
 Consider afternoon bowling outings, baseball games, cookouts, goofy hats, impromptu karaoke contests, and mock casinos for a start.
 Or just ask your employees.

 When you lead with your heart, others are sure to be touched, both inside and outside the organization.
 Putting people first is the key to unleashing the full power and creativity of employee teams, superior customer service, strengthened client relations, and closer and more productive relationships with vendors and suppliers.
 One person can make all the difference in the world, and there's every reason for that person to be you.